ubuntu-mate/mate-dock-applet/README.md

 * Use an indicator by each app to show when it is running
 * Optionally, use multiple indicators for each window an app has open
 * Use either a light or dark indicator that it can always be seen no matter what colour the panel is, or turn indicators off altogether
 * Change the colour of MATE panels to the dominant colour (i.e. the most common colour) of the desktop wallpaper.
-The colour can be applied to all panels or just the panel contaning the dock.
+The colour can be applied to all panels or just the panel containing the dock.

 ### Installation